yiyah/ASM/learn_os/mbr/2_protectMode/readme.md

     * step4: Load base address of PDE to cr3 and set PG flag.

+3. How to benefit from paging?

+    Now we can use page mechanism and make linear addresses and physical addresses correspond one-to-one.
+But it has not changed much, it's similar to previous program.

+    Now we show a way to get benefit from it!

+    Let us look the following code.
+What can you find?

+    ```asm
+    call    SelFlatC:ProcPagingDemo
+    call    PageSwitch
+    call    SelFlatC:ProcPagingDemo
+    ```

+    If we don't know anything about paging.
+We would think the program call the same function and their result is no difference.
+But unexpectedly, they are difference from each other.

+    * Let's think about it.
+(12_dos_benefit_from_page.asm)

+        `ProcPagingDemo` is an address 0x301000.
+It call another address 0x401000 here.

+        Now we have `function_1` in 0x401000 and `function_2` in 0x501000.
+The `ProcPagingDemo` will call `function_1` at first, because linear address 0x401000 is correspond to phycical address 0x401000.

+        But now we map the linear address 0x401000 to physical address 0x501000 by `PageSwitch`.
+Then, the `ProcPagingDemo` will call `function_2`.

+    * How to coding?

+        * step1: Add `ProcPagingDemo`, `function_1` and `function_2` in respectively address.

+        * step2: Setup paging.
+First map the linear address to the same physical address.
+(This step is easy, just like usual.)

+        * step3: **The key step.** Except setup paging as usual, we should map linear address 0x401000 to physical address 0x501000.
+How to do that?

+            Think about how linear address translate to physical address.
+The bit_22 to bit_31 are used to determine which **PDE**.
+The bit_12 to bit_21 are used to determine which **PTE**.
+The bit_0 to bit_11 are used to add with physical page top address.

+            * So we can find PDE by using `shr linear_addr, 22`

+            * find PTE by using

+                ```asm
+                mov     eax, linear_addr
+                shr     eax, 12
+                and     eax, 0x3FF      ;0x3FF is use 10 bits to clear other bits
+                ```

+            We should make clear that we just know which PDE and PTE to use.
+But we have no idea where they save.
+Let's go on considering how to find PDE.
+Ohh, got it!
+The cr3 is point to the base address of page directory table.

+            So we should find PDE base on the first PDE address.

+            And now we know which PDE and PTE used, we should calculate their physical address.
+Note that the PDE interval is 4K Bytes and the PTE interval is 4 Bytes.

 ## Summary

 1. What should prepare for LDT/GDT?